German Chancellor Fellowship

 - you have been in Germany for less than six months at the time of the application deadline (15 September) or

-- you have returned from an extended stay in Germany (more than twelve months) and have been in your country of origin for more than twelve months at the time of the application deadline (15 September).
+- you have returned from an extended stay in Germany (more than twelve months) and have been in a programme country (USA, Russia, China, India or Brazil) for more than twelve months at the time of the application deadline (15 September).

 In all other cases we regret that we cannot consider your application.
 If in doubt, please direct any questions to info(at)avh.de.

-Can I apply if I am living in a third country (i.e. neither in my country of origin nor in Germany) at the time of the application deadline (15 September)?
+I already am or have previously spent time in a third country (i.e. neither in my country of origin nor in Germany).
+Am I eligible to apply?

 I have studied English, German, or related subjects at the university level.
 Do I have to submit a language certificate?